 Essentials of Treasury Management, 7th Edition

-This newly reorganized text updates the fifth edition to reflect the many changes that have taken place in the last three years to the responsibilities of treasury management professionals.
+This text updates the sixth edition to reflect the many changes that have taken place in the last three years to the responsibilities of treasury management professionals.

-Here's some of what's new in the 20 chapters of the sixth edition:
+Here’s some of what’s new in the 20 chapters of the seventh edition:

-As with any publication there are errors found after printing.
-To view the Errata please Click Here.
+As with any publication, there are errors found after printing.
+An Errata will be posted once errors are reported.

 |Content Area||Percentage of Test Items|

 I. Maintain corporate liquidity required to meet current and future obligations in a timely and cost-effective manner.

 II.
 Manage capital structure, manage costs of long-term capital and quantitatively evaluate long-term capital resource investments.

 III.
 Manage internal and external relationships.

 IV.
 Monitor and control corporate exposure to financial, regulatory and operational risk (including emerging and reputational risk).